bleroy/3d-junkyard/Atari130MX/readme.md

     * 100 Ohm resitor
     * Micro-USB cable

 **NOTE** Do **not** connect the Pi PICO through USB at the same time as the keyboard is connected to an Atari XE motherboard.
 The board is not designed for those to be used together, and bad things would probably happen if you tried.
-There is no hardware protections in place.
+There are no hardware protections in place.

 ## Fabrication and assembly instruction